Kanban System: what is it and how to use it

-This article describes the concept of Kanban System, developed by Taiichi Ohno in a practical way.
-After reading you will understand the basics of this powerful quality management tool.
+Kanban System: this article describes the concept of Kanban System, developed by Taiichi Ohno in a practical way.
+The article contains the meaning of Kanban systems, an explanation on Kanban cards and boards, and a practical example.
+After reading, you will understand the basics of this quality management tool.
+Enjoy reading!

 What is Kanban?